LLNL/merlin/docs/source/modules/installation/installation.rst

 The ``merlin config`` command above will create a file called ``app.yaml`` in the ``~/.merlin`` directory.
-If you are using local-redis then you are all set, look in the ``~/.merlin/app.yaml`` file to see the configuration, it should look like the configuration below.
+If you are running a redis server locally then you are all set, look in the ``~/.merlin/app.yaml`` file to see the configuration, it should look like the configuration below.

 .. literalinclude:: ./app_local_redis.yaml